 - Using iTunes, select your device and click Summary

-- For iPhone, click the phone number to see IMEI/MEID
+- For the iPhone, click the phone number to see IMEI/MEID

 - For iPad cellular model, click Serial Number to see IMEI/MEID